 To ensure the actual boom meets NASA’s CFD-predicted sonic signature, the U.S. space agency will use a variation of schlieren photography, a method of visualizing air flowing away from an object, in this case, the X-59.
 It was invented by German Physicist August Toepler in 1864 to study supersonic motion.
 (The term “schliere” translates as “streak.”)

-It relies on the fact that light rays bend when they encounter density changes in the air the plane is flying.
+It relies on the fact that light rays bend when they encounter density changes in the air the plane is flying through.
 The set up shown below is used to take schlieren photos in a wind tunnel.
 But the principles are the same as taking photos of a flying plane.

 A pair of concave mirrors are mounted on either side of the wind tunnel's test section.
 A bright light source sends light through a slit placed so that light reflected from the mirror forms parallel rays that pass through the test section (aircraft model).
 On the other side of the test section, the parallel rays are collected by the second mirror and focused to a point on the knife edge.
 The rays and images are then recorded to be studied later.